 - Fair Value of Common Stock.
-See the subsection titled "-Common Stock Valuations" below. - Expected Term.
+See the subsections titled "-Fair Value of Common Stock" and "-Common Stock Valuation Methodology" below. - Expected Term.
 The expected term of stock options represents the period of time that the awards are expected to be outstanding.
 Because we do not have sufficient historical exercise behavior, we determine the expected term assumption using the simplified method, which calculates the expected term as the average time-to-vesting and the contractual life of the award. - Expected Volatility.
 As we are not yet a public company and do not have a trading history for our common stock, the expected volatility assumption was determined by examining the historical volatilities of a group of industry peers whose share prices are publicly available. - Risk-Free Interest Rate.
 The risk-free rate assumption is based on the U.S. Treasury yield in effect at the time of the grant with maturities consistent with the expected term of the awards. - Expected Dividend Yield.
 The expected dividend yield assumption is based on our history and expectation of dividend payouts.
 The Company has not paid and does not intend to pay dividends and, therefore, used an expected dividend yield of zero.